USNavalResearchLaboratory/turboWAVE/docs/dev-metric-space.rst

 Metric Space
 ==============

 The ``MetricSpace`` object is the basis of curvilinear grids in turboWAVE.
-While ``DiscreteSpace`` provides topology and indexing, ``MetricSpace`` adds edge lengths, wall areas, and cell volumes, which define a specific grid geometry.
+While ``DynSpace`` provides topology and indexing, ``MetricSpace`` adds edge lengths, wall areas, and cell volumes, which define a specific grid geometry.

 MetricSpace Object
 --------------------